qidianzl/Recovering-Brain-Structure-Network-Using-Functional-Connectivity/README.md

 ### Data:

 We used 1064 subjects from HCP dataset and 132 subjects from ADNI dataset in our research.
-For each subject we generated the structural connectivity (SC) and the functional connectivity (FC).
+For each subject we generated the structural connectivity (SC) and the functional connectivity (FC) matrix.
 All of the connectivity matrices can be shared for research purpose.
-Please contack the author to obtain the data by sending email to lu.zhang2@mavs.uta.edu.
+Please contact the author to obtain the data by sending email to lu.zhang2@mavs.uta.edu.

 ### Citation: